Fermi gas

-An ideal Fermi gas is a state of matter which is an ensemble of many non-interacting fermions.
+A Fermi gas is an idealized model, an ensemble of many non-interacting fermions.
 Fermions are particles that obey Fermi–Dirac statistics, like electrons, protons, and neutrons, and, in general, particles with half-integer spin.
 These statistics determine the energy distribution of fermions in a Fermi gas in thermal equilibrium, and is characterized by their number density, temperature, and the set of available energy states.
 The model is named after the Italian physicist Enrico Fermi.

-This physical model can be accurately applied to many systems with many fermions.
+This physical model is useful for certain systems with many fermions.
 Some key examples are the behaviour of charge carriers in a metal, nucleons in an atomic nucleus, neutrons in a neutron star, and electrons in a white dwarf.